ory/kratos/docs/docs/concepts/ui-user-interface.md

 ## Messages

-ORY Kratos helps users understand what is happening by providing messages that explain what went wrong or what needs to be done.
+Ory Kratos helps users understand what is happening by providing messages that explain what went wrong or what needs to be done.
 Examples are "The provided credentials are invalid", "Missing property email" and similar.